 There’s always going to be an adjustment period, so it’s important to understand what’s working well, and what needs to change as you go along.

 Speaking of fun and games, team events are a great way to introduce some liveliness into the workplace.
 Hosting different events that enable cross-collaboration and teamwork across departments can inspire productivity.

 - Escape rooms

 - Murder mysteries

-These sorts of activities are great for bonding and breaking up the day-to-day of the work environment.
+These sorts of employee engagement activities are great for bonding and breaking up the day-to-day in the work environment.
 At ContactMonkey, we host company-wide activities every other month.

 Before your next awesome company event, make sure you send an awesome invitation to match!

 You can start introducing the concept of team lunches with the goal of getting different departments and demographics to interact.
 When you offer catered lunches for the entire office, you’re demonstrating that you value your employees.
 As a result, they will return that value by staying engaged and loyal to your company.